The Heavy (band): History

 The Heavy appeared on the 2009 album Johnny Cash Remixed with a version of "Doing My Time".
 On 2 October 2009 their second album The House That Dirt Built was released by Counter Records.
 The band's third album The Glorious Dead was released on 21 August 2012 via a partnership between Counter Records and Ninja Tune.
-The band undertook an extensive tour of the United States from August to September 2012 with sponsorship from the American beer company Miller Lite.
+The band undertook an extensive tour of the United States from August to September 2012, with sponsorship from the American beer company Miller Lite.
 The band also had a string of European dates to support The Glorious Dead, from October to November 2012.
 On 1 April 2016, The Heavy released their fourth album, Hurt & the Merciless.

 The Heavy toured Europe and the United States in 2016, making stops at major festivals including Coachella Valley Music and Arts Festival, South by Southwest, Free Press Summer Fest, INmusic festival, Fuji Rock Festival, Hurricane Festival, and Southside Festival.

-Musical style
+Musical style and influences

-The Heavy play a mix of guitar-heavy neo soul and rock using crunchy guitar, funky horns, and raspy James Brown-like vocals.
-"Oh No!
-Not You Again" emulates garage rock, and "Girl" is a combination of spoken word and rap sampled from Terry Reid's "Superlungs".
+AllMusic described the Heavy's sound as a "potent fusion of funk, soul, hip-hop, and gritty rock" and an "amalgam of soul, funk, R&B, and garage rock".

 In media

-"How You Like Me Now?" is featured in several television series episodes: the twentieth episode of the fourth season of The Vampire Diaries, the sixth season finale of Entourage, the fourth episode of Community, the third episode of Rookie Blue, and the second season summer finale of White Collar.
-The song is featured throughout the 2010 feature film The Fighter.The song is features in The Expendables 3.
-It is featured on the soundtrack of the baseball video game MLB 10: The Show.
-It was featured in the 2011 film Horrible Bosses and its 2014 sequel, as well as the trailer for The Change-Up.
-It was featured in the alternative ending for the film Limitless.
-The song is played on the soundtrack of the film This Means War.
-The song was used in a Kia Sorento television commercial, which was broadcast during Super Bowl XLIV, and returned for Super Bowl LIII, this time in a Jeep Gladiator commercial as well as an advert for Argos.
-The song appears in the soundtrack for Driver: San Francisco along with songs "Big Bad Wolf" and "The Sleeping Ignoramus".
-The song was used in pro skateboarder Torey Pudwill's Big Bang video in the summer of 2011.
-The song was also used in a commercial for Strongbow cider in the UK.
-It was recently featured on the Ted movie trailer.
-The song was also the theme song to MLB Network's television show, Intentional Talk and for MSNBC's afternoon broadcast of Martin Bashir's news commentary.
-It was also featured in the credits for the movie G.I.
-Joe: Retaliation and on trailers and TV spots for Turbo.
+"How You Like Me Now?" has been featured in several movies, television shows and commercials.